How it works

 What if I don’t have access to a trusted device or didn't receive a verification code?

-If you're signing in and don’t have a trusted device handy that can display verification codes, you can have a code sent to your trusted phone number via text or a phone call instead.
+If you're signing in and don’t have a trusted device handy that can display verification codes, you can have a code sent to your trusted phone number via text message or an automated phone call instead.
 Click Didn't Get a Code on the sign in screen and choose to send a code to your trusted phone number.
 You can also get a code directly from Settings on a trusted device.
 Learn how to get a verification code.

 If I can't sign in, how do I regain access to my account?

 If you can’t sign in, reset your password, or receive verification codes, you can request account recovery to regain access to your account.
 Account recovery is an automatic process designed to get you back in to your account as quickly as possible while denying access to anyone who might be pretending to be you.
 It might take a few days—or longer—depending on what specific account information you can provide to verify your identity.

 Do I still need to remember any security questions?

 No. With two-factor authentication, you don't need to choose or remember any security questions.
 Your identity is verified exclusively using your password and verification codes sent to your devices and trusted phone numbers.
 When you enroll in two-factor authentication, we will keep your old security questions on file for two weeks in case you need to return your account to its previous security settings.
 After that, they will be deleted.

 Can Apple Support help me regain access to my account?